ohmcodes/WindowsGSM.MemoriesOfMars/README.md

 #### More Configurations
 - If you set "DailyRestartUTCHour" make sure to turn on "Auto Start" so whenever the server shuts down it will restart.

+# License
+This project is licensed under the MIT License - see the <a href="https://github.com/ohmcodes/WindowsGSM.MemoriesOfMars/blob/main/LICENSE">LICENSE.md</a> file for details